roland-eklund/portfolio/README.md

 # Portfolio 🚀

-Welcome! 👋 I'm Roland, and this space is a collection of my programming journey.
+Welcome! 👋 I'm Roland, and this space documents my programming journey.

-I'm currently learning embedded systems and data analysis.💻
+I'm currently exploring embedded systems and data analysis. 💻

-Expect to find projects, code snippets, and notes as I learn and explore and build things.
+Here, you'll find projects, code snippets, and learning notes as I progress.

-🗂️ Everything is organised in folders in this repo.
+🗂️ Folders organize everything in this repo.

-Learning is a lifelong process, and I'm excited to share my progress here.
+Learning is a lifelong process, and I'm happy to share my progress.
 Feel free to browse and connect! 😊